AFRICA

 39) Due diligence and other preparatory steps

 Preparatory steps and due diligence are allowed to the same extent as in the EU.
-There are no guidelines of ComCo on this subject, however.
+There are no guidelines of ComCo on this subject.

 As a general rule, any due diligence should be conducted under a non-disclosure agreement obliging the buyer to use the data disclosed only for the purpose of evaluating the merger.
 In case the buyer and the target are actual or potential competitors, competitively sensitive data should only be made accessible under a clean team agreement.